ivank/potygen/packages/cli/README.md

   -f, --files <files>            A glob pattern to search files by (default: "**/*.sql") -w, --watch                    Watch for file changes and update live -v, --verbose                  Show verbose logs
+  -a, --cache-file <cacheFile>   Cache file to be used by --incremental (default: ".cache/potygen.cache") -r, --cache-clear              Clear the cache
-  -s, --silent                   Only show error logs -p, --typePrefix <typePrefix>  Prefix generated types -r, --root <root>              Set the root directory (default: /Users/ivank/Projects/potygen/packages/cli) -n, --connection <connection>  Connection to the postgres database.
+  -e, --cache                    Cache which files have been processed, defaults .cache/potygen.cache -s, --silent                   Only show error logs -p, --typePrefix <typePrefix>  Prefix generated types -l, --preload                  Load all data at once.
+Slower start but faster for a lot of files -r, --root <root>              Set the root directory (default: ~/Projects/potygen/packages/cli) -n, --connection <connection>  Connection to the postgres database.
 URI (default: "postgres://localhost:5432/db") -t, --template <template>      A template of the path, where to generate the typescript type files.
 The parameters are the response from node's path.parse function (default:
                                  "{{dir}}/{{name}}.queries.ts")